Walmart requires every supplier to be EDI-capable before shipping. The essentials:

 - Incorrect or missing GTINs on item data

-- Certificate expiration causing AS2 connection failures
+- Certificate expiration knocking out the AS2 connection

-Walmart operates a zero-tolerance compliance policy.
-Unlike some retailers that allow a grace period for new suppliers, Walmart's chargeback system is largely automated.
-Errors trigger deductions immediately — which is why getting the setup right before go-live matters more than fixing it after.
+Walmart operates a zero-tolerance compliance policy — unlike retailers that give new suppliers a grace period, its chargeback system is largely automated, and errors trigger deductions immediately.
+That's why getting the setup right before go-live matters more than fixing it after.
+For what chargebacks actually cost as they compound, see our guide on EDI compliance requirements for retailers.

 Does Walmart require EDI for all suppliers?

 Yes.
-Walmart requires all suppliers to be EDI-capable.
-There is no manual alternative for ongoing business.
+Walmart requires all suppliers to be EDI-capable — there is no manual alternative for ongoing business.
 Suppliers must use AS2 as the communication protocol and exchange documents in the ANSI X12 format.

 What EDI transaction sets does Walmart require?